 - Lay down a sheet of aluminum foil per rib rack.

-- Spread a quarter cup of ghee – or butter/margarine of your choice – onto the foil.
-Sprinkle half a cup of brown sugar onto the butter, squeeze honey or agave nectar in a zig-zag pattern over the butter and brown sugar.
+- Spread a quarter cup of ghee onto the foil.
+Sprinkle half a cup of brown sugar onto the butter and squeeze the honey in a zig-zag pattern over the butter and brown sugar.
 Then pour on the Tiger sauce .
 Mix together with a gloved hand.

 - Place ribs meat side down into glaze mixture.
 Spread excess glaze onto the bone side of ribs.
 Be sure the rack of ribs is thoroughly and evenly covered.

-- Wrap the foil tightly around the rack of ribs, making sure there are no loose spots where steam can form.
+- Wrap the foil tightly around the rack of ribs, making sure there are no loose spots where steam can escape.
 Place foiled ribs back on the smoker for 2 more hours.

 - After 2 hours, carefully remove the ribs from the foil.
 Place back on the smoker rack and mop all over with BBQ sauce.